nikbearbrown/mba-business-law/chapters/03-business-ethics-and-social-responsibility.md

 Draft a prompt that you would give to a large language model to help you prepare the board presentation that escalates this finding if the CEO does not act within thirty days.
 The prompt should ask the LLM to help you: (1) frame the legal exposure created by the current incentive structure; (2) draft the specific language you would use to describe the gap to the board without triggering the CEO's defensive reaction; and (3) propose three alternative compensation structures that would reduce the gap while preserving the business objective of efficient claim resolution.

 After drafting the prompt, evaluate it: what information would you need to provide the LLM to get a useful answer?
 What are the limits of what the LLM can reliably produce in this context, and where would you need human expertise to check its output?

 ---

-## Connections forward

-Chapter 4 develops the Constitutional layer — the Commerce Clause, the Takings Clause, the First Amendment as it applies to commercial speech, and due-process and equal-protection principles in the business context.
-The Constitution is the highest of the four sources of law Chapter 1 introduced; it is also the layer that creates the most conceptually interesting constraints on what the legislature can require and what the firm can resist.
-The ethics framework this chapter built sits inside that Constitutional structure, and Chapter 4 explains the outer walls.

----